Modern Slavery Act 2015

 Regulatory details about Foot Anstey LLP can be found by clicking here.

 We are a provider of professional services in the legal sector.
-Foot Anstey LLP is the parent firm of the Group (which includes the subsidiary Clinical Negligence Services Limited, trading as Enable Law) and which has over 500 employees and operates in the UK.
-We have a global annual turnover of £50m.
-Our Group’s business is organised into three practice groups: Real Estate, Business and Enable Law.
+Foot Anstey LLP is the parent firm of the Group (which includes the subsidiaries Foot Anstey Commercial Services Limited and Clinical Negligence Services Limited, trading as Enable Law) and which has over 500 employees and operates in the UK.
+We have an annual turnover of £53.5m.
+Our business is organised into three practice groups: Real Estate, Business and Enable Law.
 Our Corporate Social Responsibility Strategy is committed to making a difference in the communities that we live and work in, and it is organised around our people, our community and our environment.

 We have published our Anti-Slavery Policy to all staff.
 Our Risk and Compliance team works together with our HR function to help ensure that our Anti-Slavery Policy is complied with and to manage any concerns.
 Our Whistleblowing Policy ensures all employees know they can raise concerns about how colleagues are being treated, or about practices within our business or supply chain, without fear of reprisals.
 Our Recruitment and Vetting Policy includes conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.